Ageless Sleep: Exploring the Role of Sleep in Healthy Ageing

 The prevalence of these disturbances can have profound implications on overall health and wellbeing.

-Sleep medications used to manage these conditions may be effective short-term; however, they tend not to address underlying issues and can potentially lead to dependency over time.
+Sleep used to manage these conditions may be effective short-term; however, they tend not to address underlying issues and can potentially lead to dependency over time.

 In light of this information, it becomes evident that comprehensive strategies addressing both behavioural and physiological aspects of sleep must be developed for healthier ageing trajectories.